SammyAbukmeil/next-demo/demo-steps.md

 - Add `app/lib/data.js`
   - The logic in here could be done in components, but moving it into a module allows for separate of concerns
+  - MAKE SURE THE TIMEOUT in `fetchRevenue` IS COMMENTED OUT + THE COMMENT ABOVE AND BELOW

 - Add `app/lib/utils.js` to get `formatCurrency()`